SJaffa/Jplots/README.md

 #============================================================

-A full description of this algorithm, the proof of concept tests, and some example stronomical applications are described in the paper.
+A full description of this algorithm, the proof of concept tests, and some example astronomical applications are described in the paper.
 A PDF is included in this repository or can be found on arXiv at https://arxiv.org/abs/1803.01640